Wobow/pubg_api/README.md

 Be sure to clean your code before submitting it.

+### Building

+To build the wrapper, run
+  $ npm run build

+It will generate the file `lib/pubg-api.js` using babel.

+### Publishing

+Run

+  $ npm publish

+It will automatically check lint, unit tests and build the lib properly before publishing.
+The version must be bumped manually.

 ## Tests

 You can run the unit tests executing npm test.
 To execute the tests, you must provide an environnment variable `PUBG_API_KEY_TEST` set with the api key you want to use to run the tests.